-2018 Jeep Cherokee vs Honda CR-V
+2020 Jeep Cherokee vs Honda CR-V

-The small crossover market has grown fiercely competitive in recent years, as drivers clamor to get behind the wheel of these highly functional and stylish vehicles.
+The crossover market has grown fiercely competitive in recent years, as drivers clamor to get behind the wheel of these highly functional and stylish vehicles.

-The 2018 Jeep Cherokee and the Honda CR-V are two of the most popular crossovers available today.
-However, which will best suit your Penn Yan, Geneva, Watkins Glen, or Hammondsport lifestyle?
+The 2020 Jeep Cherokee and Honda CR-V are two of the most popular options available today.
+Which will best suit your drives around Penn Yan, Geneva, and Watkins Glen?
 Check out this

-2018 Jeep Cherokee vs Honda CR-V: Performance Specs
+2020 Jeep Cherokee vs Honda CR-V: Performance Specs

-One of the reasons why drivers love crossovers is that they can easily jump between the highways and backroads with ease.
+One of the reasons why drivers love crossovers is they can easily jump between the highways and backroads with ease.
 This makes them great road trip vehicles.

-The latter feature––which is standard on the off-road-ready Trailhawk trim but available on others, includes a mechanical rear axle lock and Selec-Terrain® Traction Management Rock Mode.
+The latter feature––which is standard on the off-road-ready Trailhawk trim but available on others––includes a mechanical rear axle lock and Selec-Terrain® Traction Management with exclusive Rock Mode.
 With these features, you can rock-crawl while also driving through snow, sand, or mud.

 Cherokee vs CR-V: Towing Capacity

-Last but not least, if you’re heading off on an adventure, you may need to tow a trailer or some added equipment.
+Last, but not least, if you’re heading off on an adventure, you may need to tow a trailer or some added equipment.
 How will each of these crossovers fare in that scenario?

-The Honda CR-V, even when equipped with available AWD and its other equipment, can only tow up to 1,500 pounds.
+The Honda CR-V, even when equipped with available AWD and other equipment, can only tow up to 1,500 pounds.
 So, heavier hauls are going to be out of the question.

 Find Your Next Crossover Today